-53. Chapter 11 administration creditors, including the professionals for the Debtor who have rendered services and who are entitled to compensation under §§ 327 and 503(b) of the Bankruptcy Code, and the fees payable to the Office of the United States Trustee under 28 U.S.C. § 1930, are not classified.
+- 52. Chapter 11 administration creditors, including the professionals for the Debtor who have rendered services and who are entitled to compensation under §§ 327 and 503(b) of the Bankruptcy Code, and the fees payable to the Office of the United States Trustee under 28 U.S.C. § 1930, are not classified.
 All fees of professionals retained by the Debtor shall be approved by the Bankruptcy Court.
-To the extent that the professional fees approved by the
+The Debtor and such attorneys have agreed, , to the extent that such fees are approved by this Court, to cap the payment to such attorney in the amount of \$90,000, less a pre-petition retainer of \$17,500 for a net of \$72,500 to be paid by the above payment of \$29,850 on the Effective Date with the balance of \$42,650 to be paid in two installments of \$21,325 one on April 15, 2018 and one on November 30, 2018, which payments are guaranteed by Lajaunie up to the amount of \$30,000. - 53.
+All post-confirmation quarterly reports and quarterly fees required by the United States Trustee under 28 U.S.C. § 1930 shall be filed and paid on a quarterly basis until entry of a

-^{4 &}quot;Net Cash Income" shall mean Lajaunie's net income after he pays all income taxes and shall not include any items that may be income for tax purposes but do not constitute the receipt by Lajaunie of cash, such as forgiveness of debt or pass-through income from entities, and shall not include any income from this Debtor.
+^{5 &}quot;Net Cash Income" shall mean Lajaunie's net income after he pays all income taxes and shall not include any items that may be income for tax purposes but do not constitute the receipt by Lajaunie of cash, such as forgiveness of debt or pass-through income from entities, and shall not include any income from this Debtor.
 Net Cash Income shall be reduced by any loss carry forwards from prior years, such as capital losses.